plai-group/admin-info/Travel.md

 ## During your trip:

-Make sure to keep all the receipts your want to be reimbursed for during the trip, and get invoices when possible.
+Make sure to keep all the receipts you want to be reimbursed for during the trip, and get invoices when possible.
 This specially includes:
 * Invoice from hotel/accomodation provider
-* Boarding passes and other tickets
+* Boarding passes and other transportation tickets
+* Receipts/invoices for food purchases
 * Certificate of attendance to the conference

 Note the [university per diem policy](https://finance.ubc.ca/travel/reconcile/meals-diem) which might affect reimbursement of food and other items.